 Go to the Federal Student Aid website to access the online form.
 The 2021–22 FAFSA can be completed on your desktop or mobile device or you can download a PDF of the form, print it out and submit it on paper.
 To complete the FAFSA, you will need your and your parents' income tax return from two years prior to your anticipated college entrance date.
 For example, students planning to enroll in college in the fall of 2021, would use tax data from 2019.
 The FAFSA offers a data retrieval tool that transfers your tax information from the IRS website directly into your FAFSA.

-You can add more colleges later.
-You need to include the federal school code for each college to which you are applying.
-The school codes are provided in the FAFSA application.
+You can add or remove colleges later, if you need to.
 These colleges will see your Student Aid Report, which includes your EFC and a summary of the information in your FAFSA, but they won't see the other colleges you selected to receive this information.

 Don't be afraid to ask for help if you need it.
 Your high school counselor, a college's financial aid office, and the FAFSA website are all good resources.
 Many states hold FAFSA events (sometimes called "College Goal Sundays" or "Cash for College") where students can get free, onsite, professional assistance with completing the FAFSA form.
-Visit the resources page at Form Your Future to find specific events in your state.
 The FAFSA website also has an extensive help section.

 Sometimes, colleges will ask you to provide documentation for the information you reported on the FAFSA.
+This is called being selected for “verification.”
+If this happens, it doesn’t mean you did anything wrong—some schools verify all students’ forms and others are selected at random.
 Be sure to save the records and materials you used to complete the FAFSA in case this happens.
-And lastly, be sure to save a copy of the FAFSA before you submit it, for your own records.
+And lastly, be sure to save a copy of the FAFSA before you submit it for your records.